Products

 Bottom line, your customer service team is often the face of your company, and customer experience (CX) will be defined by the skill and quality of the support they receive.

 A strong company will already have great customer relationships.
-But a smart company will constantly be asking, “What is good customer service?”
+But a smart company constantly asks, “What is good customer service?”
 The short answer is that it means carefully listening and attending to your customers’ needs.
-If you are not constantly on the lookout for opportunities to improve your customer service, your relationships will suffer.
+Your relationships will suffer if you are not constantly looking for opportunities to improve your customer service.

 Good customer service supports good customer experience (CX).
 And it starts with empathy and adaptability, meeting customers where they are emotionally while addressing evolving needs.